-The use of a cloud-based, multidisciplinary care plan--Cloud Care--may improve care coordination for children with medical complexity and provide the foundation for a future digital health intervention to address gaps in care.
+The use of a cloud-based, multidisciplinary care plan for children with medical complexity is feasible to implement and may improve care coordination for children with medical complexity, providing the foundation for a future digital health intervention to address gaps in care.

 Project Details -